 To say I was pleasantly surprised by the culinary scene in Cartagena is a massive understatement.
 From the few luxury meals to the mouth watering street food to everything in between, it was all delicious.
 I wanted to eat everything!

-Watch this space – I’m planning to write an entire guide to everything we ate (and drank) in Cartagena.
+Want more info?
+I just wrote an entire guide including everything we ate (and drank) in Cartagena.

 Here’s a sampling of my all-time favorites: